gear6io/ranger/pkg/errors/README.md

-# Icebox Errors Package
+# Data Lakehouse Errors Package

-A clean, simple, and powerful error handling package for the Icebox project with **validated error codes** and **package prefixes**.
+A clean, simple, and powerful error handling package for the data lakehouse platform with **validated error codes** and **package prefixes**.

 ## Features